Improved Vision for Hockey Players

 A hockey player does not have to be born with perfect vision; there are ways to improve their vision — without the use of glasses or contacts.
 Good vision is not only important for good play, but it is important to help keep hockey players safe.
 If a puck is headed their way, they need to be able to see it and react.

-Tracking is important because it allows the player to be able to keep the puck in their vision regardless of where the puck is on the ice.
+Tracking is important because it allows the player to be able to keep the puck in their vision, regardless of where the puck is on the ice.
 Without knowing where the puck is in play, the player can not be an effective team member.
 They can also risk injury if the puck is headed their way and they aren’t aware of it.
-One method to improve tracking is to hold your arm out in front of you and, while keeping your head still, follow your finger as you move it back and forth across a 12 to 18 inch area.
+One method to improve tracking is to perform the following exercise: hold your arm out in front of you and, while keeping your head still, follow your finger as you move it back and forth across a 12 to 18 inch area.
 Tracking exercises are especially helpful for NHL goalies.